limzerui/NUS_GeoGuesser/README.md

 ## Scaling of Difficulty

 1. **Zooming Mechanics (Classic)**: Street View typically starts from a moderate zoom, forcing you to rotate around, identify landmarks, and guess carefully.
-2. **Clue-Based (Alt-Game)**: The first image is zoomed in or more cryptic, the second is moderately revealing, and the third is often a wide or iconic shot.
+2. **Clue-Based (Close-up)**: The first image is zoomed in or more cryptic, the second is moderately revealing, and the third is often a wide or iconic shot.
 This progression simulates “zooming out” in difficulty over successive hints.
-3. **Score Multiplier (Alt-Game)**: Earning higher points for guessing earlier images ensures a risk–reward element.
+3. **Score Multiplier (Close-up)**: Earning higher points for guessing earlier images ensures a risk–reward element.
 You can guess as soon as you think you know or wait for a better hint at the cost of fewer possible points.

 ---